 In other words, even if they are present on your credit report, they’re only meaningful from a credit-scoring perspective for a single year.
 The rest of the time they just serve as additional information to you and your creditors.

-Additionally, Fair Isaac, the founder of the FICO score, has improved its scoring model to distinguish rate shopping versus a consumer attempting to open a large number of accounts.
-The latter would probably see their credit score drop because a series of new credit accounts tends to lead to greater credit risk.
+Additionally, Fair Isaac, the founder of the FICO score, has improved its scoring model to distinguish rate shopping versus a consumer attempting to open a large number of different accounts.
+The latter borrower would probably see their credit score drop because a series of new credit accounts tends to lead to greater credit risk.

 How Credit Inquiries Can Hurt Your Credit Score